Do you know what is the legal definition of intoxication in NSW? If your answer is no, this article is for you.

 If you want to know more about what is the legal definition of intoxication in NSW, you can ask a criminal defence lawyer to explain it to you.
 However, if you have a charge of driving under the influence (DUI) of alcohol or drugs, it is important to hire a traffic and criminal offence lawyer as soon as possible.

-DUI is a serious crime with significant consequences, including fines, license suspension, and even jail time.
+DUI is a serious crime with significant consequences, including fines, licence suspension, and even jail time.
 JB Solicitors can help you protect your rights and get the best possible outcome in your case.
 Let us guide you on how criminal law deals with intoxication laws.

 Contact us today if you need legal help with criminal offences.